illinoistech-itm/jhajek/itmt-430/reports/sprint-02/rubric.md

 ## Written Report Content

 At the start of each sprint each person will contribute their deliverables.
-This list of atomic events will be used to grade each person individually for each sprint.
+This list of atomic ~~events~~ tasks will be used to grade each person's contribution to the overall project for each sprint.
 The project manager will be responsible to collecting the team's input and prepare a report.
 You will receive feedback from me on this report.
 The report should state the following at the minimum with additional information will be released per sprint.

 - List the team members and describe their functions during the spring
 - Describe the groups stated (atomic) goals for the sprint